AumPauskar/blog/content/posts/dotnet/csharp-basics.md

         ```

     - c. `!` (Logical NOT)
-        - **Definition**: Reverses the logical state of its operand.
+        - Definition: Reverses the logical state of its operand.
 If the condition is true, it becomes false, and vice versa.
-        - **Snippet**:
+        - Snippet:
         ```csharp
         bool a = true;
         bool result = !a; // result is false